TiendaNube/api-docs/README.md

 # This documentation is deprecated in this repository

-Thinking about the best experience for developers and partners, the documentation has been moved to permanently.
+Thinking about the best experience for developers and partners, the documentation has been moved permanently.

 Please access the following link to access the updated documentation